-The driver surrounds are neatly trimmed with a fixed grill over the tweeter, set into a curved gloss fascia and sitting slightly proud of the cabinet.
-Unusually in a budget speaker, the cloth-covered woofer grill is held by 4 magnets, hiding unsightly fixings and making popping the grill off to optimise sonics a snap.
-Branding is well placed, with Fyne’s logo on the grill and their name badge on the baffle beneath.
+The driver surrounds are neatly trimmed with a fixed grille over the tweeter, set into a curved gloss fascia and sitting slightly proud of the cabinet.
+Unusually in a budget speaker, the cloth-covered woofer grille is held by 4 magnets, hiding unsightly fixings and making popping the grille off to optimise sonics a snap.
+Branding is well placed, with Fyne’s logo on the grille and their name badge on the baffle beneath.

 The cabinets feel solid and sturdy with a deadened ‘thunk’ when tapped.
 The sides, front baffle and rear appear especially well damped.
 I picked up a slight resonance (approximately 440Hz) tapping the top panel but certainly nothing of concern.
 The F301s are rear ported with a block of chunky single-wire terminals beneath.
 The terminals will accept bare wire, banana plugs or appropriate spades.
 Polarity is marked with raised symbols; a minor point, though one which, being unable to see the colours, I appreciated nonetheless.